Bay Area Rapid Transit: Ridership levels

 BART's one-day ridership record was set on Halloween of 2012 with 568,061 passengers attending the San Francisco Giants' victory parade for their World Series championship.
 This surpassed the record set two years earlier of 522,198 riders in 2010 for the Giants' 2010 World Series victory parade.
 Before that, the record was 442,100 riders in October 2009, following an emergency closure of the Bay Bridge.
 During a planned closure of the Bay Bridge, there were 475,015 daily riders on August 30, 2013, making that the third highest ridership.
 On June 19, 2015, BART recorded 548,078 riders for the Golden State Warriors championship parade, placing second on the all-time ridership list.

 BART set a Saturday record of 419,162 riders on February 6, 2016, coinciding with Super Bowl 50 events and a Golden State Warriors game.
 That easily surpassed the previous Saturday record of 319,484 riders, which occurred in October 2012, coinciding with several sporting events and Fleet Week.
 BART set a Sunday ridership record of 292,957 riders in June 2013, in connection with the San Francisco Gay Pride Parade, surpassing Sunday records set the previous two years when the Pride Parade was held.

-Ridership dropped sharply during the COVID-19 pandemic and associated lockdowns beginning in March 2020, during which BART was forced to drastically cut service.
+Like many other transit agencies nationwide, ridership dropped sharply during the COVID-19 pandemic and associated lockdowns beginning in March 2020, during which BART was forced to drastically cut service.
 Ridership in the weeks immediately following the start of the Bay Area's lockdown (on March 17, 2020) fell by as much as 93%.
 If ridership does not recover and additional revenue is not obtained, in the worst case the agency projected it would only be able to sustain trains on three lines running once an hour from 5am to 9pm weekdays, and would have to close nine stations.
+BART was particularly negatively affected by the COVID-19 pandemic due to having a uniquely high percentage of its funding rely on its farebox recovery rate, which in 2019 was 72%, compared to the national average of 31.7%.
+In February 2026, the BART Board approved a plan to close up to 15 stations, end service at 9 pm, and increase fares by 30–50%, among other cost-cutting measures if voters rejected a proposed sales-tax increase.

 As of May 2024, weekday ridership is at 41% of pre-pandemic levels, Saturday ridership is at 63%, and Sunday ridership is at 75%.
+On 25 August 2026, a post-pandemic ridership record was recorded at 239,936 passengers.
+On 15 September 2026, that record would be surpassed again at 242,090 passengers.
 In a 2022 survey, 31% of riders report household income below $50,000 (up from 26% in 2018), and 44% did not own a vehicle (up from 31% in 2018).
 Compared to the region, BART riders are more likely to be Black or Latino, and less likely to be White or Asian.